GNAR1ZARD/gnar_blog/_posts/2024-04-21-john-writeup.md

 ### Acknowledgments

-This guide was inspired by the TryHackMe module created by PoloMints, available at [https://tryhackme.com/r/room/johntheripper0](https://tryhackme.com/r/room/johntheripper0).
+The structure of this guide was inspired by the TryHackMe module created by PoloMints, available at [https://tryhackme.com/r/room/johntheripper0](https://tryhackme.com/r/room/johntheripper0).